The Most Accurate AI Content Detector

 • Perplexity: Perplexity is a measure of how well a probability model predicts the next word.
 In the context of text analysis, it quantifies the uncertainty of a language model by calculating the likelihood of the model producing a given text.
 Lower perplexity means that the model is less surprised by the text, indicating the text was more likely AI-generated.
 High perplexity scores can indicate human-generated text.

 • Frequency Features: Frequency features refer to the count of how often certain words, phrases, or types of words (like nouns, verbs, etc.) appear in a text.
-For example, AI-generated might overuse certain words, underuses others, or uses certain types of words at rates that are inconsistent with human writing.
+For example, AI generation might overuse certain words, underuse others, or use certain types of words at rates that are inconsistent with human writing.
 These features might be able to help detect AI-generated text.

 • Readability or Fluency Features: Studies have shown that earlier (ie 2019) LLMs would generate text that has similar readability scores.